Glen where? EU court questions German's whisky branding

 As with many of Europe’s hundreds of protected geographical designations, such as France’s Champagne sparkling wine or Parmesan cheese from Italy, Scottish distillers are fiercely vigilant of their branding — whisky accounts for 20 percent of British food and drink exports and some 40,000 jobs.

 However, Britain’s imminent departure from the EU next year has raised some questions about those protections.
-In principle, London and Brussels say they hope to continue recognizing each other’s labeling rules but negotiations are still going on.
+In principle, London and Brussels say they hope to continue recognising each other’s labelling rules but negotiations are still going on.
+(Reporting by Megan Dollar Editing by Alastair Macdonald and Gareth Jones)